graphile/crystal/grafast/website/grafast/step-library/dataplan-pg/adaptors.md

 ### createWithPgClient

-To create a `withPgClient` function suitable for usage at runtime, `createWithPgClient` can be called, passing an object with the following properties:
+To create a `withPgClient` function suitable for usage at runtime, `createWithPgClient` can be called, passing an object with the following
+properties:

 - `pool` - a `pg.Pool` instance
 - `connectionString` - a PostgreSQL connection string (`postgres://user:pass@host/dbname`) to use to create a pool
 - `poolConfig` - configuration options for a `pg.Pool` (less the `connectionString`) to be used when creating a pool internally using `connectionString`

-Exactly one of `pool` or `connectionString` must be set.
+Exactly one of `pool` or `connectionString` must be set, all other options are optional.

 ### new PgSubscriber(pool)

-Creates a new PgSubscriber instance, ready to be stored onto the GraphQL context
+Creates a new PgSubscriber instance using the given `pg.Pool` instance, ready to be stored onto the GraphQL context.

 ### Example